 Anthrax spores can survive for over 20 years in dry pasture and soil.
 Precautionary measures people can take include:

-- Wearing long sleeves and protective gloves if handling infectious animals.
+- Wearing long sleeves and protective gloves if handling infected animals.

 - Isolating infected cattle and vaccinating herds against anthrax.